 There's nothing “wrong” with you.

-From our work with teens (and our own teenage years!), we know how difficult being a teenager can be.
+Being a teenager can have a lot of ups and downs.
 The idea of coming to therapy can be scary.
-It is important to recognize that nothing is “wrong” with you.
+It is important to know that nothing is “wrong” with you.
 Sometimes, it’s just nice to have the chance to speak with someone who will listen and support you without judging you.
-In sessions, we discuss what YOU want to talk about and it is YOUR time to vent about things that have been frustrating, stressful, upsetting or annoying for you and help you figure out the best way to deal with what has been going on
+In sessions, we discuss what YOU want to talk about and it is YOUR time to vent about things that have been frustrating, stressful, upsetting or annoying for you and help you figure out the best way to deal with what has been going on.

-Feel free to have your parent/guardian email me with any questions at [email protected]
+Feel free to have your parent/guardian contact us with any questions.